oTree-org/otree-core/docs/app.rst

         *You must implement this method.*

+        Very important.
 Returns a list of all the View classes that the user gets routed through sequentially.
         (Not all pages have to be displayed for all players; see the ``is_displayed()`` method)

         Example::